Why Do Dogs Bark? 10 Dog Barks Translated

 8. Series of yelps: “I’m hurting!”
 “I’m really scared” This is in response to severe fear and pain.

-9. Stutter-bark, midrange pitch: If a dog’s bark were spelled “ruff,” the stutter-bark would be spelled “ar-ruff.”
-It means “Let’s play!” and is used to initiate playing behavior.
+9. Stutter-bark, midrange pitch: If a dog's bark were spelt "ruff," the stutter-bark would be spelt "ar-ruff."
+It means "Let's play!" and is used to initiate playing behaviour.

 Amanda